 It's much cheaper to handle the modification process yourself instead of paying someone else to do the legwork for you.
 Also, many modification companies are scammers who will do little or nothing to help you in the process.

 If you handle the modification application process yourself, you can promptly respond to any inquiries or requests from the servicer.
-Loan modification companies often fail to respond to requests from the servicer, or they respond after weeks or months go by, leading to a modification denial.
+Loan modification companies often fail to respond to requests from servicers, or they only respond after many weeks or months pass, leading to modification denials.

 Also, you're in the best position to deal with any inquiries or requests for additional documentation.
 Only you know all of your particular situation's details and have access to the paperwork that the servicer might want.